Michael Jackson: Live at the Apollo 2002: Set list

-Rarity
+Availability

 Jackson's performance at the event has remained unavailable in its entirety.
 A sole video clip of "Dangerous" was officially published by C-SPAN, acknowledging that copyright issues prohibit any further releases.
-However, a soundboard recording of the full concert leaked in 2016.
 Other clips from the rehearsals for "Heal the World" and "Black or White" leaked in subsequent years.
 The latter features Dave Navarro from Jane's Addiction and Jackson's friend and choreographer, LaVelle Smith Jr.